wellping/wellping.github.io/README.md

 # [wellping.github.io](https://wellping.github.io/)

-This repo contains the user-/researcher-facing website for Well Ping, as well as some universal links-related setup files.
+This repo contains the user-/researcher-facing website for Well Ping, as well as some universal links-related setup files for the wellping.github.io domain.

 ## Universal Links (for the `app/` folder)